Call our licensed agents toll free 844.855.0163

 • Mortgage lenders require homebuyers in designated flood plains (aka Special Flood Hazard Areas, or SFHAs) to purchase flood insurance.
 You're not required to get flood insurance if you don't live in a flood zone and have a mortgage.

 • Without insurance, disaster relief from floods mostly takes the form of the federal government's low-interest loans.
 These loans must be paid back.
-Purchasing a flood insurance policy is the only way to fully protect yourself from flood-related costs.
+Purchasing a flood insurance policy is the only way to protect yourself from flood-related costs.

 How much is flood insurance?